top of page

 Student Information

 • We are happy to host students who have an interest in livestock animals for shadowing or externships.
-Due to increased interest we may not be able to accommodate everyone, as we typically try to host one student at a time.
-Applications links are at the bottom of the page.
+Due to increased interest we may not be able to accommodate everyone (especially during the summer), as we typically try to host one student at a time.
+Applications links are at the bottom of the page in a google form.
+Please email your resume after submitting application to students.sternerlivestock@gmail.com

 • Who can apply: